BTrDB/smartgridstore-manual/README.md

-# Smart Grid Store - 4.4.9
+# Smart Grid Store - 4.4.13

-Smart Grid Store is a distribution of the Berkeley Tree Database (BTrDB) that packages BTrDB along with tools for working with smart grid data in containers for easy deployment on a Kubernetes cluster.
-This guide is for version 4.4.9.
+Smart Grid Store is a distribution of the Berkeley Tree Database \(BTrDB\) that packages
+BTrDB along with tools for working with smart grid data in containers for easy deployment
+on a Kubernetes cluster.
+This guide is for version 4.4.3.

 Smart Grid Store, or SGS, consists of the following components:

 * BTrDB: the timeseries database that stores all the data
-* Multi Resolution Plotter (Mr. Plotter): an efficient, uncomplicated plotter for visualizing and exploring massive datasets in real-time
+* Multi Resolution Plotter \(Mr. Plotter\): an efficient, uncomplicated plotter for visualizing and exploring massive datasets in real-time
 * AdminCLI: A supervisory admin text-based console that allows monitoring and configuring the cluster
 * pmu2btrdb: A high performance direct-path ingress daemon for Power Standards Lab microsynchrophasors
 * receiver/sync2q: A buffered-path ingress daemon pair for uPMUs that preserves the raw files produced by the devices for debugging or recovery at the expense of performance